near/docs/docs/2.build/1.chain-abstraction/multichain-gas-relayer/gas-station.md

 ### Automated settlement

+Automated settlement is available for select partners based on their cross-chain transaction volume.
 When using automated settlement, a Market Maker facilitates the settlement of assets between a partner’s gas station contract and their paymaster accounts on destination chains.

 :::info Contact us